 Thomas’ at Burberry.
 Speaking of style and scones, I’d be remiss for leaving out this charming café within Burberry’s flagship store.
 Full review, here.

 Carnaby.
 You could also slip across the road into colourful Carnaby, where some of London’s hottest new eateries sit alongside edgy boutiques.
-Top picks include Pastaio for felicitous plates of pasta (including that Cacio e Pepe) and the soon-to-open Good Egg.
+Top picks include Pastaio for felicitous plates of pasta (including that Cacio e Pepe) and the recently-hatched Good Egg.

 The beauty of Bond Street is that the restaurants around here match the modish nature of the surrounding boutiques.